How eCommerce Faceted Search Enhances E-commerce User Experience

 This element is where the faceted search system presents the filtered search results.
 It is the final piece of the puzzle that:

-The search result display can also incorporate features like product sorting, pagination, and quick view modals to enhance the user experience further.
+The search result display can also incorporate features like product sorting, pagination, and quick view modals to enhance the search experience further.

 Note: A well-designed faceted search system will also employ effective algorithms to manage how multiple facet selections interact and prioritize the most relevant search results.